The Texas

 U-turn yield to right turn sign

-There is only one state law specifically regarding U‑turns: §545.102, which prohibits a U‑turn if you are not visible within 500 feet of approaching traffic.
+The statute above is the only state law specifically regarding U‑turns, and it prohibits a U‑turn if you are not visible within 500 feet of approaching traffic.
 Otherwise, U‑turns are allowed anywhere as long as there is not a sign or local ordinance prohibiting it.
 However, many municipalities have ordinances limiting U‑turns in specific areas, such as in business districts or at signalized intersections, and these restrictions may not be not signed (although they should be.)
 Check with your local police or traffic engineering department to see if there are any such ordinances in your city.

 Don't stop on entrance ramps